 Prepare for tomorrow, today

+To summarize, advisors sometimes skip some steps when drawing up estate plans for clients.
+While these may seem relatively minor, leaving them out can cause big problems later on.
 Fortunately, these slip-ups are easy to correct, if you take action before your client becomes incapacitated or passes away.